MacThanhDuy/DMS-Gas-Analysis-Regression-Classification-Models/README.md

 Control model - run before the wort model

-Before Running the wort model, make sure that that control model was lunched before When the ZIP-file with the measurements is unpacked, open control_model.ipynb, and change this lines: base_dirs = [
+When the ZIP-file with the measurements is unpacked, open control_model.ipynb, and change this lines: base_dirs = [
     r"/Users/artempavlov/Documents/Smart Brewery/Measurements/Measurements 11.11.2025",